Newsroom Hours and Press Conference Schedule

-Yes; all media kits and press releases must be pre-approvedby the ACR and must indicate which abstract is being addressed by the materials.
+Yes; all media kits and press releases must be pre-approved by the ACR.
+Press release guidelines are as follows:

-Media kits: Please send an example of the media kit you wish to distribute (packaged as you intend to package for the Annual Meeting – including all materials you intend to include in the kit) to the American College of Rheumatology; Attn: Public Relations; 2200 Lake Boulevard, NE; Atlanta, GA 30319.
-Sample kits must be received by Monday, October 27, 2014.
+Promotional/marketing materials (corporate reports, product promotions, samples, giveaways) are prohibited.
+An example of the media kit you wish to distribute (packaged as you intend to package for the annual meeting – including all materials you intend to include in the kit) should be submitted via mail or electronically for approval prior to the meeting.
+Physical copies should be mailed to: American College of Rheumatology; Attn: Jocelyn Givens; 2200 Lake Boulevard, NE; Atlanta, GA 30319.
+Electronic versions of kits can be emailed to email@example.com.

-*Note: Any press releases and kits received after the due date will still be reviewed, but it may take longer for an ACR representative to respond to your request.
-Anything mailed to the ACR office for approval after MONDAY, OCTOBER 27 will not be reviewed prior to the meeting.
-You may request on-site approval of media materials, but it is important to note that this approval will take time on site and is not guaranteed.
+Note: Any press releases and kits received after the due date will still be reviewed, but it may take longer for an ACR representative to respond to your request.
+Anything mailed to the ACR office for approval after Tuesday, Nov.
+1 will not be reviewed prior to the meeting.
+Your may request on-site approval of media materials, but it is important to note that this approval will take time on-site and is not guaranteed.